 Your heart may become so weak that it can't pump enough blood to your lungs.
 This causes heart failure.
 Heart failure is the most common cause of death in people who have PH.

-PH is divided into five groups based on its causes.
-In all groups, the average pressure in the pulmonary arteries is higher than 25 mmHg at rest or 30 mmHg during physical activity.
+PH is divided into five groups based on its causes and treatment options.
+In all groups, the average pressure in the pulmonary arteries is 25 mmHg or higher.
 The pressure in normal pulmonary arteries is 8–20 mmHg at rest.
 (The mmHg is millimeters of mercury—the units used to measure blood pressure.)

 Other diseases or conditions, such as heart and lung diseases or blood clots, usually cause PH.
 Some people inherit the condition (that is, their parents pass the genes for PH on to them).
 In some cases, the cause isn't known.